luissouza/flight-booking/README.md

 ## Test results

+* The tests have not yet been configured to work without the launch context, so to run the unit and automated tests, start the postgres container first and then run the tests.

 ### Integrated tests - Cucumber

 * the result of the automated tests can be accessed visually through the link generated after